striris/ip/docs/README.md

 Format: `todo DESCRIPTION` <br />
 Words in `UPPER_CASE` are the parameters. <br />
 Examples:
-* todo buy sunscreen
+* todo go to class
-* todo buy bubble tea
+* todo buy fruits

 ### Adding a Deadline
 Adds a Deadline to the list of tasks. <br />
 Format: `deadline DESCRIPTION /by DEADLINE` <br />
 Words in `UPPER_CASE` are the parameters. <br />
 Examples: <br />
-* deadline finish econometrics problem set /by Saturday
+* deadline finish problem set /by Saturday
-* deadine return book /by Sunday 12:30PM
+* deadine return book /by Sunday

 ### Adding an Event
 Adds an Event to the list of tasks. <br />